rashmisagar/ctm-test/README.txt

 Further enhancements
 *********************
 Though there are a lot of tests possible to do while going through testing the journey, but I have developed tests for Elecricity only comparison using BDD.
-The further enhancement to be to get Page objects or mock objects into the tests but wasn't done due to time shortage.
+The further enhancement would be to get Page objects or mock objects into the tests.
+Getting the project run through any command line using maven.